 The Faculty recognises the diversity of backgrounds of the Polar Law students and is keen to offer a flexible study environment in which students can make the most of their study opportunity at the University of Akureyri.
 For that reason, a student may be exempted from otherwise mandatory courses if s/he can demonstrate that s/he has satisfactory competence from previous study or occupation or will obtain such competence during the study period in an alternative course.
 Where an exemption is granted, the student should seek an alternative course or courses with relevance to Polar Law, either within the University of Akureyri or from another university, and ensure that s/he at all times has adequate academic credits to fulfil the obligations of the study line.
 All such requests must be sent to the Curriculum and Credit-transfer Committee which will assess each on its merits, taking particular account of the stated learning outcomes for the Polar Law study line in question and the skills and competences demonstrable by the applicant or to be acquired in an alternative course (e.g. from a previous academic transcript or a current course description).
 In no case may the Curriculum and Credit-transfer Committee endorse such a change if the result would be that any learning outcome for the study line would not be achieved.

 On completion of studies

-Studies in Polar Law prepare students for work in the public and private sectors, with different levels of government, with international organizations, the NGO sector, with indigenous peoples in the Arctic, and with universities and research institutions.
-The Master’s Programmes (LLM and MA) also constitute good preparation for doctoral studies or further research on Polar issues.
+Studies in Polar Law prepare students for work in the public and private sectors, with different levels of government, with international organisations, the NGO sector, with indigenous peoples in the Arctic, and with universities and research institutions.
+The Master’s programmes (LLM and MA) also constitute good preparation for doctoral studies or further research on Polar issues.

 For further information please contact:

-Rachael Lorna Johnstone, Head of the Polar Law Programmes at the Faculty of Law: email@example.com
+Rachael Lorna Johnstone, Head of the Polar Law programmes: email@example.com